SafeAuto: Knowledge-Enhanced Safe Autonomous Driving with Multimodal Foundation Models: Experiements on Ablation Study

 \subsection{Contribution from different module}

-The contributions of different modules to the final high-level performance on the BDD-X dataset are shown in ~\Cref{tab:bddx_highlevel_contribution}, and on the DriveLM dataset in ~\Cref{tab:drivelm_highlevel_contribution}.
-While \Cref{tab:bddx_lowlevel_contribution} presents an ablation study evaluating the contribution of each module in \name\ to the low-level control signal prediction on the BDD-X dataset.
+\Cref{tab:bddx_lowlevel_contribution} presents an ablation study evaluating the contribution of each module in \name\ to the low-level control signal prediction on the BDD-X dataset.
 Interestingly, we find that the MLN reasoning and RAG modules have only a minimal impact on the low-level prediction accuracy, with the primary improvement stemming from the PDCE loss, as expected.
 Additionally, we observe that incorporating RAG slightly increases the RMSE for speed prediction but decreases the RMSE for course prediction.

 \arraystretch{1.15}